-Since the Brünnich’s guillemot feeds on key species in the ecosystem and is so abundant, it may be a good indicator for the productivity of the ecosystem.
-The Brünnich’s guillemot makes up the largest proportion of the seabird biomass in the Barents Sea (over 60%) and was Red Listed in 2010 due to the decline in its population.
+Since the Brünnich’s guillemot (Uria lomvia) feeds on key species in the ecosystem (for example polar cod) and is so abundant, it may be a good indicator for the productivity of the ecosystem.
+The Brünnich’s guillemot makes up the largest proportion of the seabird biomass in the Barents Sea (over 60%).
+The species is considered as vulnerable (VU) in Svalbard and critically endangered (CR) on mainland Norway for the Norwegian Red List of Species 2021.
 It is a generalist and an important predator on capelin, polar cod, pelagic amphipods and krill.

 What is being monitored?

-3 counts of each plot (1 count per observer) are made 4–8 times per season, from late incubating to early rearing periods.
+3 counts of each plot (1 count per observer) are made 1–8 times per season, from late incubating to early chick rearing period.
 Counts are made with 10×40 binoculars.

 The method is internationally standardized (Walsh et al. 1995), and is also standardized with the SEAPOP Norwegian monitoring.